Help Lakeside Nature Center save baby animals

 Get to know your local nature center with upcoming guided hikes and native garden work days, and see how you can volunteer.

 Never guess when it comes to animal care.
-Check Lakeside’s online resources, then call the center at (816) 513-8960 and leave a detailed message.
-Note that wildlife rehabs can’t accept animals across state lines.
-For our KCK readers, call Operation Wildlife.
+Check each center’s online resources (Lakeside + OWL), then call and leave a detailed message.
 But before you do…

 Assess the situation